Diabetes can Impact your Eye Health

 Are You Diabetic?

-If you’re diabetic, controlling blood sugar levels and undergoing routine eye exams are crucial to preventing vision loss.
+Controlling blood sugar levels and scheduling routine eye exams are crucial to lowering your risks of vision loss.
 Several risk factors associated with diabetic eye problems include:

 - Poor blood sugar control